yoko72/clappy/README.md

     foo = args.foo
     bar = args.bar

-Script with clappy is more readable and writable.

-Clappy will be big help especially when you use subcommands.
+Clappy is strong especially with subcommands.

-Subcommand with clappy:
+with clappy:

     import clappy as cl